Brandawg93/homebridge-nest-cam/README.md

 A: Audio is not supported at this time.
 For more info, please read this [issue](https://github.com/Brandawg93/homebridge-nest-cam2/issues/1).

-Q: The video thumbnail is not updating.

-A: This is a HomeKit issue and not a Homebridge issue.
-Rebooting your phone usually fixes it.

 ## Installation
 1. Install ffmpeg
 2. Install this plugin using: npm install -g homebridge-nest-cam2
 3. Add google authentication to ``config.json``
 3. Run [Homebridge](https://github.com/nfarina/homebridge)
 4. Add extra camera accessories in Home app using the same setup code as [Homebridge](https://github.com/nfarina/homebridge)

+#### Raspberry Pi
-On Raspberry Pi you might want to use OMX for transcoding as CPU on the board is too slow.
-In that case, make sure the ffmpeg you installed has `h264_omx` support and set `ffmpegCodec` above to `h264_omx`.
-There are [pre-compiled deb](https://github.com/legotheboss/homebridge-camera-ffmpeg-omx) online if you don't want to compile one yourself.
+You may want to use OMX for transcoding as the CPU on the board can be slow.
+If so, make sure the ffmpeg installed on your Pi has `h264_omx` support and set the `ffmpegCodec` option below to `h264_omx`.
+You can always compile ffmpeg from source using [these instructions](https://github.com/legotheboss/YouTube-files/wiki/(RPi)-Compile-FFmpeg-with-the-OpenMAX-H.264-GPU-acceleration).

+#### Mac OS
-On MacOS you might want to use VideoToolbox hardware acceleration for transcoding.
-In that case, make sure the ffmpeg you installed has `videotoolbox` support and set `ffmpegCodec` to `h264_videotoolbox`.
+You may want to use VideoToolbox hardware acceleration for transcoding.
+If so, make sure the ffmpeg installed on your Mac has `videotoolbox` support and set `ffmpegCodec` option below to `h264_videotoolbox`.

 ### Setting up the Config.json

-Setting up a Google Account with homebridge-nest is a pain, but only needs to be done once, as long as you don't log out of your Google Account.
+Setting up a Google Account with homebridge-nest is a pain, but only needs to be done once, as long as you do not log out of your Google Account.

 Google Accounts are configured using the `"googleAuth"` object in `config.json`, which contains three fields, `"issueToken"`, `"cookies"` and `"apiKey"`, and looks like this: